-LIHI Certificate No. #144 – Emeryville Project
+LIHI Certificate #144 – Emeryville Project, New York

 The Emeryville Hydroelectric Project (“Project” or “facility”) is located on RM 70 of the Oswegatchie River, in the Town of Fowler, New York.
 The Project is owned by KE Emeryville LLC and operated by KEI USA Power Management.
 Operations at the Facility are regulated by three documents: a Settlement Agreement reached in 2010, a Water Quality Certificate issued in 2011, and a 40-year FERC License issued in 2012 (FERC #2850).
 FERC approved the transfer of the 2012 license from Hampshire Paper Company to KE Emeryville LLC on December 16, 2016, and all terms are applicable to the new Owner.